daikichiba9511/SQLSketch.jl/docs/src/getting-started.md

 # Getting Started with SQLSketch.jl

+**⚠️ Note: This is a toy project for learning purposes, not intended for production use.**

 SQLSketch.jl is a type-safe, composable SQL query builder for Julia.
 It provides a fluent API for constructing SQL queries that are checked at compile time while remaining transparent and inspectable.

 ## Installation